Research Misconduct

 - Plagiarism is the appropriation of another person’s ideas, processes, results, or words without giving appropriate credit.

-- Research misconduct does not include disputes regarding honest error or good faith differences in interpretations or judgments of data, and is not intended to resolve good faith scientific or scholarly disagreement.
-Research misconduct is also not intended to include “authorship” disputes such as complaints about appropriate ranking of co-authors in publications, presentations, or other work, unless the dispute constitutes plagiarism.
+- Research misconduct does not include disputes regarding honest error or good faith, differences in interpretations or judgments of data, and is not intended to resolve good faith scientific or scholarly disagreement.
+Research misconduct is also not intended to include “opinion, self-plagiarism, or authorship” disputes such as complaints about appropriate ranking of co-authors in publications, presentations, or other work, unless the dispute otherwise constitutes falsification, fabrication, and/or plagiarism.

-Respondent: The person against whom an allegation of research misconduct is directed, or the person whose actions are the subject of an inquiry or investigation.
+Respondent: The person individual against whom an allegation of research misconduct is directed, or the person whose actions are who is the subject of an inquiry or investigation.

 Sponsored Programs: Research, training, and instructional projects involving funds, materials, gifts, or other compensation from external entities (including any individual and government agencies) under agreements with the University.